Natalie-Beckwith/NatalieBeckwith/pages/APstudyPlan.md

 (39) The approximation 31.8 million would be a better estimate for year 13. <br>
 (42) Using 8 bits will allow for up to 256 sequences because 28=256 2^8=256.
 However, a unique bit sequence can be assigned using only 7 bits because 27=128 2^7=128. <br>
 (47) This code segment incorrectly sets bonus to score when score > 100. <br>

+## Quiz #5 Corrections:

+(14) A simulation is run on a computer and is not likely to require input from individuals distributed around the world. <br>
+(17) Version I calls GetPrediction once for each element of idList, while version II calls GetPrediction twice for each element of idList (plus one more time at the end).
+Therefore, version II takes more than 1 minute longer than version I. <br>
+(18) A public key is used to encrypt messages, while a private key is used to decrypt messages.
+Public key encryption is still considered secure even if a public key is obtained by an unauthorized individual. <br>
+(27) This statement does not provide enough information to conclude that the problem is undecidable.
+This states that for one instance of the problem, the algorithm runs in an unreasonable amount of time.
+If it could be shown that an algorithm can be constructed that is always capable of providing a correct yes-or-no answer for all other instances of this problem, whether the algorithms run in a reasonable or unreasonable amount of time, then this problem would be decidable. <br>
+(36) The user’s browser makes a request for the file, and the file is broken into packets by the server for transmission.
+The user’s browser does not request each packet in order. <br>